berend/berend.github.io-source/content/articles/2018-01-31-first-article.md

 tags: blog, restart

 Welcome to this blog!
-This article is about why and how.
+This post is about why and how.

 ## Why?